TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 const messages = await prisma.message.findMany();
 ```

 Notice `prisma.message` object?
-How did Prisma know that there's a `message` model?
+How did Prisma Client know that there's a `message` model?
 Once you create or update the schema file, all you have to do is run

 ```bash
 npx prisma generate
 ```

-in the CLI, and Prisma will generate the client for you.
+in the CLI, and Prisma ORM will generate the client for you.
 The client can handle all sorts of querying: joins, filters, sorting, pagination, and more.

 You might have a complex query that you just are unable to get right via the Prisma client, or if you feel more comfortable writing a query raw, you can do that too.
-Prisma supports raw queries as well.
+Prisma Client supports raw queries as well.

 ### Prisma Migrate